-Increase English vocabulary
+Increase English vocabulary with Prefixes and Suffixes

 This is also something I use to learn Japanese vocabulary.
 I’m sure it can help you understand and use English too.

-Let me share a real story to explain how we can use the root word technique easily understand more English words.
+Let me share a real story to explain how we can use the root word technique to easily understand more English words.

 “What is a sweetener?”